2019–20 Sporting de Gijón season: November

 A 3–1 loss at Cádiz with a very controversial penalty kick was the start of another outrageous month for Real Sporting.
 José Alberto could only earn one more point before his possible dismissal.
 This point was at the Asturian derby against Oviedo, in a goalless match played without Manu García, called up again for the under-21 national team.

 The 0–2 loss against Tenerife would not improve the things in Gijón.
 José Alberto tried to blame the VAR, that called for a penalty against the team with 0–0 in the scoreboard, but the performance did not improve and the team was very close to the relegation positions.
 However, finally Miguel Torrecilla, club's director of football ratified his job and the coach continued at least one more week at the helm.

 December

-December was a good month in league for Real Sporting, and specially for Uroš Đurđević, as it won two consecutive matches against Ponferradina and Lugo, with three goals of the Serbian striker.
+In December, Uroš Đurđević won two consecutive matches against Ponferradina and Lugo, with three goals of the Serbian striker.

 However, the criticism to the performance despite the wins and a 2–1 defeat against fourth-tier team Zamora in the Copa del Rey stained the team's reaction.
 This was the first loss of Real Sporting against a Tercera División team ever.

 Finally, 2019 ended with José Alberto being sacked after a new home loss against Extremadura, with an own goal of Carlos Crdero.
 Serbian manager Miroslav Đukić was hired the following day.